top of page

 If you would like to join the club, please download an application form, print it off and post to: M&GN Joint Railway Society, Sheringham Station, Sheringham, Norfolk, NR26 8RA

 Contributions from members go into a restricted ‘diesel fund’, which is managed by the Society.
 From this fund, diesel traction owners can apply for grant funding for maintenance, restoration and overhaul tasks, providing that they meet the charitable objectives of the Society.
-Applications for grant funding are to be put to the M&GN Grant committee then on to the NNR Engineering Committee for consideration, with their recommendations being presented to the Trustee Board for ratification.
-Full Club rules can be obtained from the Society.
+Applications for grant funding are to be put to the NNR Engineering Committee for consideration, with their recommendations being presented to the Society's Board of Trustees.

 Image-empty-state.png